-At the end of 1976 he 'graduated' from the center and was assigned to a normal cooperative in Ang Romik, which was one of eight cooperatives surrounding the reeducation center, with about 3,000 people in each.
-Conditions there deteriorated year by year, with about 30% of the people suffering from starvation; and in 1977 and 1978 there were many executions, apparently due to factional conflict.
-In 1977 there was a major purge in Chhouk, during which the chief of the reeducation center and its entire administrative committee including the informant's wife, a teacher, were arrested and presumed executed.
+At the end of 1976 he "graduated" from the center and was assigned to a normal cooperative in Ang Romik, which was one of eight cooperatives surrounding the reeducation center, with about three thousand people in each.
+Conditions there deteriorated year by year, with about 30 percent of the people suffering from starvation; and in 1977 and 1978 there were many executions, apparently due to factional conflict.
+In 1977 there was major purge in Chhouk, during which the chief of the reeducation center and its entire administrative committee including the informant's wife, a teacher, were arrested and presumed executed.
 The informant himself was not troubled, but no explanation was offered him for his wife's arrest.
-He believes that there was some kind of anti-Pol Pot movement which was suppressed, and that about 10,000 people were arrested in Chhouk at the time.
-(Van, when asked, remembered a purge, but was astonished at the estimate of 10,000.)
-Among the victims was the pro-communist intellectual mentioned above and his wife.
-123
+He believes that there was some kind of anti-Pol Pot movement which was suppressed, and that about ten thousand people were arrested in Chhouk at the time.
+(Van, when asked, remembered a purge, but was astonished at the estimate of ten thousand).
+Among the victims was the pro-Communist intellectual mentioned above and his wife.